chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 2. Silent background.

-## Consecuences of bad internet connection.
+## Consecuences of bad internet connection

 1. Starting will take time.
 2. Recogning will take time.